2022 Melon Music Awards

 The 2022 Melon Music Awards was held on November 26, 2022, at the Gocheok Sky Dome in Seoul, South Korea.
 Organized by Kakao M through its online music store Melon, the 2022 ceremony was the fourteenth installment of the event and its first fully offline ceremony since 2019.
 Artists who released music between November 8, 2021, and November 3, 2022, are eligible for the awards.

-Lim Young-woong won two daesangs—Artist of the Year and Album of the Year, while Ive won the Song of the Year (daesang).
-BTS were awarded Record of the Year (daesang) while Ive and NewJeans won Best New Artist, with the latter marking the first time two female acts won in the category during the same ceremony.
+Lim Young-woong won two daesangs—Artist of the Year and Album of the Year, while BTS were awarded the Record of the Year.
+Ive won the Song of the Year, the group's first ever daesang win, alongside Best New Artist with NewJeans, marking the first time two female acts won in the rookie category during the same ceremony.

 Judging criteria

 Voting

 Voting for categories opened for South Korean residents on the Melon Music website on November 4 and will continue until November 18, 2022.
 Only artists who released music between November 8, 2021, and November 3, 2022, are eligible.
 The longlist of nominees was selected based on the chart performance criteria (60% downloads and 40% streams) for each artist combined with weekly Melon Popularity Award votes achieved during the eligibility period.
 Categories that are open to online voting include: Top 10 Artists, Album of the Year, Song of the Year, Best New Artist, Best Male Solo, Best Female Solo, Best Male Group, Best Female Group, and Netizen Popularity Award.